-Laura Sinisterra is a member of the firm’s International Dispute Resolution Group and is based in New York.
-Her practice focuses on international ...
+Laura Sinisterra is a member of the firm’s International Dispute Resolution Group in New York.
+Her practice focuses on international investment and ...

 Read Full Biography